ntatrishvili/minecraft_server/docs/install_on_cloud.md

 ## Table of contents
 1. Making a Digital Ocean Account
 2. Creating a cloud server
+3. Create ssh key for your device
-3. Server set-up
+4. Server set-up
-4. Useful links
+5. Useful links

 ## Making a Digital Ocean account
 If you have never had an account, most of cloud provides have an option for 1-month 100$ credit, giving you a chance to test-run for free.